44aayush/Placement_Q-A/OS.md

     -> The concept of overlays is that whenever a process is running it will not use the complete program at the same time, it will use only some part of it.

-    -> The concept of overlays is that whenever a process is running it will not use the complete program at the same time, it will use only some part of it.

 13. **What is caching?**

     -> The cache is a smaller and faster memory that stores copies of the data from frequently used main memory locations.